rabieomar92/cnuctran/README.md

 				Each zone must have a list of species names to enable the calculation.

 				DATA SOURCE.
-				The user could provide the nuclides data via the following attribute:
+				The user can provide the nuclides data via the following attribute:
 				<species source=".\nuclides\data\source\location"></species>

 				SPECIES NAME SPECIFICATION.